xcore/sc_multi_uart/doc/example_applications.rst

 .. _sec_demo_usage:

-Quick Start Guide
+Quickstart guide
 -----------------

-Quick starter guide and application usage is available in ``doc_quickstart`` of the application.
+Quickstarter guide and application usage is available in ``doc_quickstart`` of the application.

 .. _sec_demo_features:

-Interacting with the Application
+Interacting with the application
 --------------------------------

-Command Interface
+Command interface
 +++++++++++++++++

 The application provides the following commands to interact with it: